kieranchan/Claude-Session-Switcher/readme.md

 ## ✨ Features

 * **⚡ One-Click Switching**: Instantly switch accounts without manually logging out and logging back in.
+* **🚪 Quick Login**: Shortcut to clear session and return to login page for easy account switching.
 * **🎨 Modern UI**: Clean, card-based design with SVG icons and a responsive layout.
 * **📥 Smart Auto-Capture**:
     * Automatically grabs the `sessionKey` from your current active tab.